IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 ## Prefer DNS servers learnt from DHCP/Route Advertisements

-IoT Devices SHOULD prefer doing DNS to the network provided DNS servers.
+IoT Devices SHOULD prefer doing DNS to with the DHCP provided DNS servers.
-Whether this is restricted to Classic DNS (Do53) or also includes using DoT/DoH is a local decision, but a locally provided DoT/DoH server SHOULD be used, as recommended by {{?I-D.reddy-add-iot-byod-bootstrap}}.

-The ADD WG is currently only focusing on insecure discovery mechanisms like DHCP/RA {{?I-D.ietf-add-dnr}} and DNS based discovery mechanisms ({{?I-D.ietf-add-ddr}}).
+The ADD WG has written {{?I-D.ietf-add-dnr}} and {{?I-D.ietf-add-ddr}} to provided.

-Use of public QuadX resolver instead of the provided DNS resolver, whether Do53, DoT or DoH is discouraged.
+Use of public resolvers instead of the provided DNS resolver, whether Do53, DoQ, DoT or DoH is discouraged.
 Should the network provide such a resolver for use, then there is no reason not to use it, as the network operator has clearly thought about this.

 Some manufacturers would like to have a fallback to using a public resolver to mitigate against local misconfiguration.